-New housing development and expansion element in raising economic growth.
+New housing development and expansion of existing communities are an essential element in raising economic growth.
 However, the recent emphasis on creating the hard infrastructure (the houses, roads etc) without also focusing, at the outset, on the need for accompanying soft infrastructure has certainly led to problems.
-Families and lone parents can find themselves in large new estates, isolated, transport.
-The soft infrastructure, creating we can help in that process, particularly if we are involved early in the planning of future
+Families and lone parents can find themselves in large new estates, isolated, often with difficult or expensive public transport.
+The soft infrastructure, creating community groups, providing access to advice must be included from the outset and we can help in that process, particularly if we are involved early in the planning of future developments.